 Asthma triggers can differ from person to person.
 Some common triggers are exercise, allergies, viral infections, and smoke.
 When a child with asthma is exposed to a trigger, their already sensitive airways become inflamed, swell up, and fill with mucus.
 In addition, the muscles lining the swollen airways tighten and cause difficulty breathing.

 My child has been diagnosed with asthma what are the different types of medications available?

 The goal of asthma therapy is to prevent your child from having chronic symptoms.
 This includes: maintaining your child’s lung function as close to normal as possible, allowing your child to maintain normal physical activity levels, and preventing recurrent asthma attacks and/or emergency department visits and hospitalizations.
 We also want your child to be on a medication that gives the best results with the least side effects.
 In general, we will start with a high level of therapy following an asthma attack and then decrease treatment to the lowest possible level while still prevents asthma attacks and allowing your child to have a normal life.

 There are two types of medications used primarily to treat asthma.

-- Rescue medications: these medications are used when your child has an acute asthma attack.
-These medications are called bronchodilators and have the trade names albuterol, ventolin or xopenex.
+These medications are used when your child has an acute asthma attack.
+These medications are called bronchodilators and have the trade names Albuterol, Ventolin or Xopenex.
 These medications relax the smooth muscle in the small airways improving your child’s ability to breathe.
 These medications are meant to be used for short periods of times.
 If your child is requiring rescue medications multiple times per month they may need a controller medication.